-Fiber is a type of carbohydrate, but your body cannot digest it, and fiber tends to lower the GI.
+- Fiber is a type of carbohydrate, but your body cannot digest it, and fiber tends to lower the GI

-Processes such as cooking, mashing, and juicing tend to raise the GI.
+- Processes such as cooking, mashing, and juicing tend to raise the GI

-Less processed foods, such as whole grains, tend to be lower-GI than more processed foods, such as refined grains like white bread and pasta.
+- Less processed foods, such as whole grains, tend to be lower-GI than more processed foods, such as refined grains like white bread and pasta

 Glycemic Load Definition

-The GI of a food considers how fast the carbs in the food break down, but it fails to consider another important factor: how many carbs there are.
+The glycemic index of a food considers how fast the carbs in the food break down, but it fails to consider another important factor: how many carbs there are.
 To see intuitively why the amount of carbs is important, compare cooked carrots, with a high GI of 70, to peanut M&Ms, with a moderate GI of 47.
-Based on that information alone, you would think that the candy is a better choice.
+Based on that information alone, you would think that candy is a better choice.

 However, when you consider the amount of carbs in each food, you get a more accurate picture.
 The glycemic load, or GL, multiples the GI by the amount of carbs in the food.
 The GL carrots is only 21, while the GL of a 2-ounce package of M&Ms is 110!